 What are the main types of cybersecurity threats?

-Common types of cybersecurity threats that both individuals and companies face are malware, phishing, ransomware breaches, a distributed denial-of-service (DDoS) attack, a Domain Name Server (DNS) attack, and advanced persistent threats (APTs).
+Our research and development consulting team shortlisted the most common types of cybersecurity threats that both individuals and companies face.
+These are malware attacks, a Domain Name Server (DNS) attack, and advanced persistent threats (APTs).

 Malware